MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Results

-Fig.~\ref{fig:results_knee} presents representative reconstruction results in cases of similar anatomical distribution and variation in the acquisition process, i.e. knee images with R=4 and different sampling masks in test.
-Fig.~\ref{fig:results_brain} presents representative reconstruction results in cases of variation in the anatomical distribution, i.e. brain images in test.
+Fig.~\ref{fig:intro}(e-h) and ~\ref{fig:results_brain} present representative reconstruction results in cases of variation in the anatomical distribution, i.e. training on a knee dataset and inference on a brain dataset.

-Tables~\ref{table:entire image same masks} and~\ref{table:annotations same masks} summarize model performance on the entire image and for the clinically relevant regions, respectively, for the same anatomical distribution (i.e knee data) but with variations in the acquisition process (i.e. different equispaced sampling mask).
-Similarly, Tables~\ref{table:entire image different masks} and~\ref{table:annotations different masks} summarize model performance for random sampling masks in test.
-In all cases, the physically-primed model (Mask) has significantly better reconstruction accuracy (Paired student's t-test, p$\ll$0.01).
-The improved accuracy indicates a better generalization and robustness against variations in the acquisition process compared to models trained with and without mask augmentation.
-It is important to note that the improved performance is evident mostly in the clinically-relevant regions which are critical for clinical diagnosis.
+Table~\ref{table:results_brain} summarizes the performance metrics of the models on the entire image and the clinically relevant regions when exposed to variations in the anatomical distribution.
+The MA-RECON performed significantly better (Paired student's t-test, p$\ll$0.01) than the models trained with and without mask augmentation.
+These results demonstrate the robustness of our mask-aware model in cases of variation in the anatomical distribution for the entire image and for the clinically-relevant regions.

-Tables~\ref{table:brain} and~\ref{table:brain_ann} demonstrate the generalization capacity of our physically-primed model in case of variation in the anatomical distribution, i.e. training on knee data while testing on brain data for the entire image and for the clinically-relevant regions, respectively.
-Our physically-primed model (mask) performed significantly better (Paired student's t-test, p$\ll$0.01) than the models trained with and without mask augmentation.

-The improved robustness of our physically-primed model against variations in both the acquisition process and the anatomical distribution, suggest better generalization capacity beyond more common data augmentation techniques.